bhimrazy/Oracle-Practical-DBMS-Labs/Labs/Lab_3.md

 ```

-13.Add a constraint to the relation student so that the attributes phone number and dob together form a unique key.
+13. Add a constraint to the relation student so that the attributes phone number and dob together form a unique key.

 ```sql
     -- Query